Donlon/manjaro-arm-installer/README.md

 * Server (minimal install with LAMP and Docker)
 * Gnome (full Gnome desktop with apps)
 * Budgie (full Budge desktop with apps) (EXPERIMENTAL)
+* Phosh (A mobile interface for phones based on GTK/Gnome)
+* Plasma Mobile (A mobile interface for phones based on QT/Plasma)

 ## Other notes:
 This script is available in the **Manjaro** repository and can be installed with `sudo pacman -S manjaro-arm-installer`.